 The Afikomen Project’s initial market is The Asheville Wild Foods Market.
 The market sells wholesale to over 75 restaurants and retail to the general public through our tailgate outlet.

 The market offers a Community Supported Permaculture (CSP) program that is similar to a Community Supported Agriculture (CSA) arrangement.
 Members place a standing order for a certain quantity of whatever is collected in a given category each week, e.g., 5# wild mushrooms and 5# wild greens.
 The other categories are flowers, fruit, nuts, seeds, and roots (see our product list by type).

-The Afikomen Project is currently working Asheville Middle School (see photos here), the YMCA, and Children First/Communities in Schools of Buncombe County.
-We have been invited to work with Owen High School and all five Asheville city elementaries, and we are seeking funding to expand to all five county high schools as well.
+The Afikomen Project is currently working Asheville Middle School (see photos here), Hall Fletcher Elementary, the YMCA, and Children First/Communities in Schools of Buncombe County.
+We have been invited to work with Owen High School and the four other Asheville city elementaries, and we are seeking funding to expand to all five county high schools as well.
 Donations are tax-deductible.

 The Afikomen Project is endorsed by:

 - Dr. Andrew Weil, world-renowned pioneer and best-selling author in the field of integrative medicine

 - James A. Duke, PhD, thirty-year economic botanist for the USDA, advisor to The World Health Organization and The National Cancer Institute, and author of over twenty-five books, including The Green Pharmacy and Peterson’s Field Guide to Medicinal Plants

 - Nathalie Dupree, author of fifteen cookbooks and host of nine cooking shows, three-time James Beard award-winner, Grande Dame d’ Escoffier, and 2013 French Master Chefs Woman of the Year